-The legal provisions on school discipline also provide members of staff with the power to use reasonable force to prevent Students committing an offence, injuring themselves or others or damaging property.
+The legal provisions on school discipline also provide members of staff with the power to use reasonable force to prevent Students committing an offence, injuring themselves or others or damaging property (See Use of Reasonable Force Policy).
 Please refer to DFE guidance of 'Use of Reasonable Force in Schools.'
 (July 2013).